codaris/UnderDeskBike/Documentation/index.md

 Due to COVID, I haven't been getting my usual amount of exercise this year.
 To help with that, I decided to take a chance and order an under desk exercise bike to get some more cardio.
 The bike I bought is decent: good tension, doesn't move around, is very quiet, and has Bluetooth connectivity for tracking workouts.

 If you're thinking of getting one of these under desk bikes I wouldn't automatically recommend it.
 If your desk is normal sized you will bump your knees on it.
 But my desk is designed to be used with a keyboard tray and I hate keyboard trays.
 So instead my keyboard is on the top of the desk, my chair is raised up, and I use a footrest.
-All this means that my desk is actually the perfect height for peddling.
+All this means that my desk is actually the perfect height for pedaling.

 Bluetooth connectivity is important to me; being able to see and record speed and distance is a big motivator.
 For connectivity there is unsurprisingly a phone app.
 It's not a good app.
 It feels unpolished and gets mediocre reviews.
 And, of course, it also requires a signup and tries to upsell you on a subscription for classes.
 I can ignore all that.
 But, sitting at my workstation, I don't want to take out my phone and go through 5 steps every time I want to workout.
 Nor do I want to keep my phone on and propped up on my desk for long periods of time.
 Lastly, I very much did not want all my workout data locked away in this app.